cam-carter/two-factor-auth-phx/second_draft.md

 mix ecto.migrate
 ```

 And to great success we now have `:has_2fa` attached to our users!
 This flag is going to tell us which users to send a one time password to and which ones to just let slide through with only one piece of authentic evidence.
-(Note: two factor authentication won't protect anything if your password for both the system and your email are just `password`)
+(Note: two factor authentication won't protect anything if your passwords for both the system and your email are just `password`)

 ## We're gonna need some new routes

-We need a place to go to render our form for 2fa and when we're there we need a way for our user to send their one time password to the controller for examination and verification.
+We need a place to go to render our form for 2fa, and when we're there, we need a way for our user to send their one time password to the controller for examination and verification.

 ```elixir
 ### lib/two_factor_auth_web/router.ex ###